SolaceProducts/pubsubplus-pks-quickstart/README.md

 ## Testing data access to the message broker

-To test data traffic though the newly created message broker instance, visit the Solace Developer Portal and and select your preferred programming language in [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/).
+To test data traffic though the newly created message broker instance, visit the Solace Developer Portal and and select your preferred programming language in [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/ ).
 Under each language there is a Publish/Subscribe tutorial that will help you get started and provide the specific default port to use.

 Use the external Public IP to access the cluster.
 If a port required for a protocol is not opened, refer to the next section on how to open it up by modifying the cluster.

 ## <a name="SolClusterModifyUpgrade"></a> Modifying/upgrading the message broker cluster

-To upgrade/modify the message broker cluster, make the required modifications to the chart in the `solace-kubernetes-quickstart/solace` directory as described next, then run the Helm tool from here.
+To modify or upgarde the message broker cluster, make the required modifications to the chart in the `solace-kubernetes-quickstart/solace` directory as described next, then run the Helm tool from here.
 When passing multiple `-f <values-file>` to Helm, the override priority will be given to the last (right-most) file specified.

 ### Modifying the cluster